Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 - Linux: DBeaver

 Connect to API database:
-- Please ask your product owner for the database credentials in order to access the API database.
+- Go to the Official Codaisseur Graduate Github --> Projects --> Jobs Board --> Credentials.
+Here you will find the credentials needed to access the API database.

 If everything went well, you are now able to see a populated companies, jobs, members, events and duplicates table in your database.